 But as he just mentioned, this time he’s not alone.

-Jason Corwin, the executive director of the Seneca Media & Communication Center for the Seneca Nation at Salamanca has helped promote today’s event.
+Jason Corwin, the executive director of the Seneca Media & Communications Center for the Seneca Nation at Salamanca has helped promote today’s event.

-Corwin is also reportedly producing a short documentary on the Horseshoe Solar development, one that captures the gravity of the situation for their Indigenous community, according to Winnie.
+Corwin is also reportedly producing a short documentary on the Horseshoe Solar development, one that captures the gravity of the situation for their Indigenous community.
+It’s called “Protecting Our Ancestors: Saving Native Burial Grounds.”

 Dr. Joe Stahlman, the museum director of the Seneca Iroquois National Museum has been relaying additional information to Winnie about the historical significance of the Canawaugus territory.